 No Printify Connect.
 Premium subscribers can offer customers Printify Connect, a branded order-tracking and reorder experience.
 Free accounts can't enable it.

 No early access to new products.
-When Printify launches a new product line or supplier, Premium subscribers get it days or weeks before Free.
+When Printify launches a new product line or supplier, Premium subscribers get it before Free.

 No Sellers Club Pro perks.
 Premium includes Printify's mentorship and education community.
 Free accounts don't.